bfalk8/forward135/README.md

 # Forward135
-A Full-Stack Architectre for efficient change propogation from the server all the way to the client.
+A Full-Stack Architecture for efficient change propagation from the server all the way to the client.

 http://forward.ucsd.edu/